Doctor of Occupational Therapy (entry-level)

-Students will select a doctoral experiential component area based on a match of interests with an appropriate faculty mentor’s expertise.
+Students will select a doctoral capstone area based on a match of interests with an appropriate faculty mentor’s expertise.
 Together, students and mentors will negotiate and formulate a specific topic and experience.
-The mentors serve as professional role models and guide students throughout the experiential component.
+The mentors serve as professional role models and guide students throughout the capstone experience.

-Throughout the Boston University Entry-Level OTD curriculum, students will be completing competency tasks to prepare for the doctoral experiential component.
+Throughout the Boston University Entry-Level OTD curriculum, students will be completing competency tasks to prepare for the doctoral practicum and capstone.
 Each student will be mentored by a faculty mentor, a site mentor (mentor in the situation of practice), and a peer mentor.
-During the doctoral experiential component, students meet online with their faculty mentor and small groups of students for support, problem-solving, and mentorship.
+During the doctoral practicum, students meet online with their faculty mentor and small groups of students for support, problem-solving, and mentorship.

 First Year, OTD-1